 For a full review, we dedicate at least one focused week to each mattress and then continue to use it in rotation for longer.

-I usually set a provisional score after the first week of heavy testing.
-Then I adjust it if break-in changes support levels in clear ways during follow-up nights.
+I usually set a provisional score after the first focused week, then adjust it if later break-in clearly changes support.

 Can a Topper Fix Poor Support?

-A topper can change comfort and pressure relief.
-It rarely fixes a weak support core.
+A topper can change comfort and pressure relief, but it rarely fixes a weak support core.